»Collages / L.A. Crossing«

 Peter Klare / Jens Liebchen

-An icon of photographic art, Stephen Shore’s picture “La Brea Avenue and Beverly Boulevard” serves as a theoretical hook for Liebchen’s work.
-Starting from the »La Brea Matrix Project«, the center of which was the aforementioned photo, Liebchen reversed her gaze and is now looking back from the street at the city.
-He neither stops, like Lee Friedlander in »America by Car«, nor does he submit to a strict system, like Ed Ruscha in »Every Building on the Sunset Strip«.
-Jens Liebchen drives and drives.
-From the privileged and air-conditioned perspective of the driver’s seat, the light and dark sides of the metropolis are revealed.
+Beginning with the »La Brea Matrix Project«, which was centered around said photo, Liebchen has reversed the common view and now looks back from the street to the city.
+Neither does he stop, like Lee Friedlander in »America by Car«, nor does he follow a strict gird like Ed Ruscha in »Every Building on the Sunset Strip«.
+Liebchen drives and drives.
+From the privileged and air-conditioned perspective of the driver’s seat, light and dark sides of the metropolis are revealed.